Illoulofin Solar Power Station: Developers

 The Beninese government selected the French engineering and construction conglomerate Eiffage to design, construct, operate, maintain the solar farm for the first three years of commercial operation, then transfer it to SBEE.
 Eiffage in turn, tasked two of its subsidiaries, Eiffage Énergie Systèmes and RMT to carry out the task.
 During the first three years of commercial operations, Eiffage engineers will train SBEE engineers and technicians on the solar farm operations and maintenance.

 Construction timeline, costs and funding

 The engineering, procurement and construction (EPC) contractor is a consortium comprising Eiffage Energy Systems and RMT, both of whom are subsidiaries of the Eiffage Group.
 The first phase of the power station cost US$72 million.
 It is expected that with the doubling of capacity during the second phase, the cost will increase.

 During the first phase, the power station has benefitted from loans provided by the European Union and the French Development Agency.
 Construction of the first phase started during the second half of 2021 and was expected to conclude in April 2022.
 Commercial commissioning of the first phase was achieved in July 2022.

+In August 2023, Toyota Tsusho of Japan signed a public-private partnership (PPP) agreement with Société béninoise de production d'électricité (SBPE) (English: Beninese Electricity Production Company), to develop the second phase of Illoulofin Solar Power Station.
+Toyota Tsusho will work with RMT, a German subsidiary of the Eiffage Group to execute the task.
+The second phase is expected to bring another 25 megawatts online in 2024, bring capacity generation to 50 MW.